ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-05-31-human-communication.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Communicating with humans vs computers
+excerpt: "Communicating with humans is one of the most complicated, discouraging, enigmatic processes I have ever endeavored to undertake.
+I speak English far better than I speak, write or code any computer programming language."
 tags:
     - journal-entry
     - communication